 Google My Business Optimization

-Once your business is verified, you can start optimizing it for Google Search and Maps.
+Once your business is verified, you can start optimizing it for Google Search and a gmb listing service will position your business in Google Maps.
 Adding as much information as possible to your Google My Business profile will increase the likelihood of ranking high in search results and reaching relevant clientele.
 However, a few components are vital in using your GMB account to the best of its ability.

 - Flesh out the business info.
 This is where all the information your customers may need will reside and perhaps the most crucial aspect of your GMB profile.
 Input as much information as you can, including your business profile image, hours, location, website, phone number, business category, services or products your business provides, and a comprehensive description of your business.
 You can adjust this information at any time in the “Info” section of your GMB dashboard.
 Anyone can suggest an edit to your page at any time, so ensuring you have everything up to date will prevent users from making edits themselves.